cyberplant/filehasher/README.md

 I have a large multimedia collection of pictures/videos of my family, travel, etc.

-I also have those files in a hosting, published with a media album (that I''m developing, also).
+I also have those files in a hosting, published with a media album (that I'm developing, also).

 The need for **_hasher_** started when I renamed a set of directories and files, and have to synchronize the changes with the hosting.
 My upload bandwidth is very limited, so I cannot